-- 1. Review the safety information beginning on page vii, "Installation guidelines" on page 27, and "Handling static-sensitive devices" on page 28. - 2.
+- 1. Review the safety information beginning on page vii, "Installation guidelines" on page 29, and "Handling static-sensitive devices" on page 29. - 2.
 Turn off the computer and all attached devices. - 3.
-Disconnect all power cords; then disconnect all external cables. - 4.
-Remove the side cover (see "Removing the side cover" on page 31). - 5.
-Determine which slot you will use for the adapter.
+Disconnect all external cables and power cords; then, remove the side cover (see "Removing the side cover" on page 34). - 4.
+Determine which PCI slot you will use for the adapter.
 Check the instructions that come with the adapter for any requirements, restrictions, or cabling instructions.
-It might be easier to route cables before you install the adapter. - 6.
-Rotate the rear adapter-retention bracket to the open (unlocked) position and remove it from the computer.
+It might be easier to route cables before you install the adapter. - 5.
+For full-length adapters, rotate the rear adapter-retention bracket to the open (unlocked) position and remove it from the computer.
 Rotate the front adapter-retention bracket to the open position.
-If you are installing a smaller adapter, remove only the rear adapter-retention bracket.

-7. If there is an adapter already installed in the slot, remove it and place it on a static-protective surface.

-If the slot is empty, remove the expansion-slot cover.
+If you are installing a smaller adapter, remove only the rear adapter-retention bracket. - 6.
+If there is an adapter already installed in the slot, remove it and place it on a static-protective surface. - If the slot is empty, remove the expansion-slot cover.
 From the rear of the computer, press on the slot cover.
 Grasp it and pull it out of the expansion slot.
-Store it in a safe place for future use.

-Attention: Expansion-slot covers must be installed on all vacant slots.
-This maintains the electronic emissions standards of the computer and ensures proper ventilation of computer components.

-8. Set any jumpers or switches on the adapter or system board according to the documentation that comes with the adapter.

-Attention: Be certain that the adapter is correctly seated in the expansion slot before you turn on the computer.
-Incomplete installation of an adapter might damage the system board or the adapter.

-9. Remove the adapter from the static-protective package, carefully grasp the adapter by the top edge or upper corners, and align it with the expansion slot guides; then, press the adapter firmly into the expansion slot.
+Store it in a safe place for future use. - Attention: Expansion-slot covers must be installed on all vacant slots.
+This maintains the electronic emissions standards of the computer and ensures proper ventilation of computer components. - 7.
+Set any jumpers or switches on the adapter or system board according to the documentation that comes with the adapter. - 8.
+Remove the adapter from the static-protective package, carefully grasp the adapter by the top edge or upper corners, and align it with the expansion slot guides; then, press the adapter firmly into the expansion slot.
 Move the adapter directly from the static-protective package to the adapter slot.
 Avoid touching the components and gold-edge connectors on the adapter.
+Ensure that the adapter is correctly seated in the expansion slot before you turn on the computer.
+Incomplete installation of an adapter might damage the system board or the adapter.

-- 10. Connect required cables to the adapter.
+- 9. Connect required cables to the adapter.
 Route cables so that they do not block the flow of air from the fans.
-If you are installing an optional SCSI adapter, see "Cabling an optional SCSI adapter" on page 36 for additional information. - 11.
-If you have another adapter to install, repeat steps 5 through 10. - 12.
-If you have installed a full-length adapter, rotate the front adapter-support bracket to the closed (locked) position. - 13.
-Reinstall the rear adapter-retention bracket; then, rotate the bracket to the closed (locked) position.
+If you are installing an optional SCSI adapter, see "Cabling an optional SCSI adapter" on page 39 for additional information. - 10.
+If you have another adapter to install, repeat steps 4 through 9. - 11.
+If you have installed a full-length adapter, rotate the front adapter-support bracket to the closed (locked) position.